-Attn: Chief Compliance Officer 11950 Democracy Drive Suite 600 Reston, Virginia 20190

-If you make an anonymous report, please provide as much detail as possible, including copies of any documents that you believe may be relevant to the issue.
+Attn: Chief Compliance Officer 11950 Democracy Drive Suite 600 Reston, Virginia 20190 If you make an anonymous report, please provide as much detail as possible, including copies of any documents that you believe may be relevant to the issue.
 In the event your concerns relate to financial matters such as accounting, internal controls or auditing matters, or if the CCO is implicated in any violation or suspected violation, you may contact the Chair of the Audit Committee (the "Audit Chair") of the Company's Board of Directors at auditchair@comscore.com, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
-The CCO and Audit Chair will handle any such reports anonymously and in confidence to the extent permitted by applicable law.
+The CCO and/or Audit Chair, depending on the nature of the concern, will handle any such reports in confidence to the extent feasible for the Company's review and as permitted by applicable law.
 Nothing in this Policy precludes employees from making use of the reporting mechanisms created by the whistleblower provisions under the Dodd-Frank Act or any other law.